drizzy1772/Honeypot/README.md

 # Honeypot

 #SSH Honeypot
-Simple low-interaction SSh honepot, written on Python and tested by author.
+Simple low-interaction SSh honeypot, written on Python and tested by author.
+It contains connections, recieved data.

 ## Usage